 3. Travel in Comfort

 Add in a couchette or sleeper compartment, and you can also get a pretty decent night’s sleep as well.
-And you can even book first-class Interrail travel if you want an extra level of comfort.
+And you can even book first-class Interrail travel if you want extra comfort.

-Plus don’t forget that many services have a pretty decent buffet and restaurant cars, too.
-You might think you only get this level of comfort in western European train travel, but that’s not always the case.
-Take the Bucharest to Budapest overnight train – it boasts comfortable sleeper carriages, clean toilets and an excellent restaurant car serving up delicious hot food to order.
+Also, don’t forget that many services have a pretty decent buffet and restaurant cars.
+You might think you only get this comfort level in western European train travel, but that’s not always true.
+Take the Bucharest to Budapest overnight train – it boasts comfortable sleeper carriages, clean toilets and an excellent restaurant car serving delicious hot food.

 4. Meet Fellow Travellers

 Interrailing is a great way to meet people.
 Everybody seems much friendlier when you travel by train.
-Maybe it’s because it’s a more relaxed way to go and that you’re bound to meet plenty of like-minded people keen to experience the continent with a sense of adventure.
+Maybe it’s because it’s a more relaxed way to go, and you’re bound to meet plenty of like-minded people keen to experience the continent with a sense of adventure.

 The physical layout of train carriages also means that there’s more chance for you to get chatting.
-It’s an excellent opportunity to share stories and travellers tips and find out first hand about some of the highlights of the destinations you’re travelling to.
+It’s an excellent opportunity to share stories and traveller tips and learn first-hand about some of the highlights of the destinations you’re travelling to.
 And it’s not just fellow travellers you’re likely to meet; train journeys are also a great way to meet locals.

 5. Flexible Ticket Options

 In the early days of Interrail, you could only buy one basic type of ticket – a one-month pass covering all the countries signed up to Interrail.
-The advantage of this was that you basically had unlimited travel almost everywhere in Europe for a full month with few restrictions.
-But not everyone can take advantage of this, so these days Interrail offers more flexible ticket options.
+The advantage of this was unlimited travel to almost everywhere in Europe for a whole month with few restrictions.
+But not everyone can take advantage of this, so Interrail offers more flexible ticket options these days.

 Choose a pass letting you go to all countries in the Interrail network or focus on one country.
-And choose from a range of continuous ticket durations or opt for a flexi pass where you have unlimited travel on a fixed number of days.
+And choose from a range of continuous ticket durations or opt for a flexi pass, with unlimited travel on a fixed number of days.

 6. Grand Tour or In-Depth Discovery